 2. Focus on fueling your body

-While having goals to lose weight are fine, we find that it’s the goals around feeling healthier, needing to combat a chronic disease, wanting to feel more vibrant and alive are what really get people behind long-term lifestyle changes.
+While having goals to lose weight are fine, we find that it’s the goals around feeling a certain way or wanting to feel more vibrant and alive are what really get people behind long-term lifestyle changes.
 Fueling your body for performance and to live better is a way to help you frame your thinking for the long-run.
-Regardless of where you stand on which way of eating is the best, a focus on nutrient density is always a good idea.
-You need nutrients, minerals, vitamins, etc. to fuel your body so it performs optimally for you.
 I always think of the sayings, “Garbage in, Garbage out” and “You are what you eat”.

 So, what are you putting in your body that might not be serving you well?
 Or what could you be putting in your body that would serve you better?
 The answer is REAL FOOD.